interpretml/DiCE/README.rst

 * **Decision subjects**: Counterfactual explanations can be used to explore actionable recourse for a person based on a decision received by a ML model.
 DiCE shows decision outcomes with *actionable* alternative profiles, to help people understand what they could have done to change their model outcome.

 * **ML model developers**: Counterfactual explanations are also useful for model developers to debug their model for potential problems.
-DiCE can be used to show CF explanations for a selection of inputs that can uncover if there are anyproblematic (in)dependences on some features (e.g., for 95% of inputs, changing features X and Y change the outcome, but not for the other 5%).
+DiCE can be used to show CF explanations for a selection of inputs that can uncover if there are any problematic (in)dependences on some features (e.g., for 95% of inputs, changing features X and Y change the outcome, but not for the other 5%).
 We aim to support aggregate metrics to help developers debug ML models.

 * **Decision makers**: Counterfactual explanations may be useful to decision-makers such as doctors or judges who may use ML models to make decisions.
 For a particular individual, DiCE allows probing the ML model to see the possible changes that lead to a different ML outcome, thus enabling decision-makers to assess their trust in the prediction.